-The personal data we hold about you is your data, so you have certain rights over the data under the GDPR.
-This section summarises your rights and how you can exercise them (generally free of charge).
+The personal data we hold about you is your data, and you have certain rights over the data under applicable data protection laws.
+This section summarises the rights you have where your personal data is protected under GDPR.

-Where we are processing your data based on your consent you can withdraw that consent and we must immediately stop processing your data.
-Please note that up to that point, we’re acting lawfully with your consent, withdrawal of consent cannot be backdated.
+- Where we are processing your data based on your consent you can withdraw that consent and we must immediately stop processing your data.

-Where we process your data based on a “legitimate interest” (underlined in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.
-From that point, we must stop processing your data until we have determined whether your rights override our interests.
+- Where we process your data based on a “legitimate interest” (underlined in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.

-In certain situations, you have the right to require us to erase personal data where there is no good reason for us continuing to process it.
-However, note that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
+- In certain situations, you have the right to require us to erase personal data where there is no good reason for us continuing to process it, or to request restriction of processing of your personal data.

-Finally, you have the right to request the transfer of your personal data to you or a third party in a structured, commonly used, machine-readable format.
-Note that this right only applies to automated processing of information about you, which we carry out based on your consent or where it is necessary to perform a contract with you.
+- Finally, you have the right to request the transfer of your personal data to you or a third party in a structured, commonly used, machine-readable format in certain circumstances.

 For further information on each of these rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.

-Note that you have a right to object to any decisions being taken through the processing of your personal data by automated means if they produce legal effects concerning you or similarly significant effects on you.
+You have a right to object to any decisions being taken through the processing of your personal data by automated means if they produce legal effects concerning you or similarly significant effects on you.
 We can confirm that we do not undertake any automated decision-making, or profiling, based on the processing of personal data.

 Your rights to lodge a complaint with the Regulator